prrPigeon/test_application/README.md

 **Database**

 Database used in application is PostgreSQL==10.0.
-If you need to install PostgreSQL on your machine, useful [link](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04).
+If you need to install and setup PostgreSQL on your machine, useful [link](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04).
-.env file is created to handle all enviroment variables, in this file you will find instructions where to put you path to database, api keys, email users etc. For testing database changes and to see what happening, usefull application is PgAdmin, but i am not expert with PgAdmin, i like to use terminal, and if you want to quickly open created database for this application.
+.env file is created to handle all enviroment variables, in this file you will find instructions where to put you path to database, api keys, email users etc. For testing database changes and to see what happening, usefull application is PgAdmin, but i am not expert with PgAdmin, i like to use terminal, and after installing and setu if you want to quickly open created database for this application.
 Usefull command is
 `$ psql -d <nameofdatabase> -U <nameofdatabaseuser> -h localhost`